Agathokakological Nincompoop Monk

 Sound: Humming restroom exhaust fan.

-Why did I greet him like that?
+Why did I greet him that way?

-It was so unlike me.
-Emoti . . .
-Theatrical.
+It was so unlike me—emoti . . . theatrical.

-I should’ve given that man my umbrella.
+I should’ve given him my umbrella.

 No, I’ll ask him.
 It’s just a question, after all.